-A savings account is a savings account is a savings account.
-Or is it?
-Our editors objectively compare and rank these interest-bearing accounts to provide you an overall rating of how useful each can be to your overall savings strategy.
+All savings accounts allow you to earn interest on your money overtime.
+But they’re not all the same.
+For instance, some will offer you more interest than others or make you jump through hoops to earn it.
+Our editors objectively compare and rank these interest-bearing accounts to provide you with an overall rating of how useful each can be to your overall savings strategy.

 Our ratings are designed to help you compare the overall performance of a savings account, not just the numbers.
-Our editors consider five distinct factors: interest rates, fees, minimum deposits and balances, customer support and features.
+Our editors consider six distinct factors: interest rates, requirements to earn APY, fees, minimum deposits and balances, customer support and features.

 Our ratings can provide you with a starting point.
 But what’s good for one saver might not be best for your needs.
 Read our comprehensive reviews before signing up for a savings account.